jwelch1123/plate-maker/README.md

 Todo:

-- rows and columns pre-sets
+- [ ] rows and columns pre-sets
+- [x] fancy add ingredient box
-- ingredient box formating
+- [x] ingredient box formatting
-- right click to erase
+- [ ] right click to erase
-- paste txt and break into ingredients
+- [ ] paste txt and break into ingredients
-- changing ingredient color changes all instances of that ingredient
+- [x] changing ingredient color changes all instances of that ingredient